Karen I. Winey

-Karen Irene Winey is an American materials scientist and chair of the University of Pennsylvania department of materials science and engineering.
+Karen Irene Winey is an American polymer scientist with a 50:50 appointment in Chemical and Biomolecular Engineering and Materials Science Engineering at the University of Pennsylvania.

 Education

 Winey majored in materials science and engineering for her undergraduate degree (1985) at Cornell University.
 Winey earned her masters (1989) and PhD (1991) in polymer science and engineering at the University of Massachusetts Amherst, the latter in the laboratory of Edwin L. Thomas.
 She completed a postdoc under Ronald G. Larson at Bell Labs.
+While at Cornell, Winey was a McMullen Scholar, and while at the University of Massachusetts Winey received a Graduate Student Fellowship from the National Science Foundation.